born2bemedia/lyxiom/src/lib/policies/privacy-policy.md

 ## **European Economic Area Specifics**

-For data transfers from the EEA to non-EEA countries that are not deemed by the European Commission to provide an adequate level of data protection, **Luxiom LTD** ensures that your personal data is protected through appropriate safeguards, such as the European Commission's Standard Contractual Clauses.
+For data transfers from the EEA to non-EEA countries that are not deemed by the European Commission to provide an adequate level of data protection, **Lyxiom LTD** ensures that your personal data is protected through appropriate safeguards, such as the European Commission's Standard Contractual Clauses.
 You can request a copy of these contractual clauses by contacting us directly.

 ## **Your Rights and Choices**